I Want Children, They Don't: Can The Relationship Work?

 Many factors may influence whether a person does or doesn’t want kids.
 Children are a significant responsibility, one that may require a lifetime commitment.
 It’s normal for a person to be unsure if they want children or not.

 It can be antagonizing to realize that there is a major disagreement in such a huge life decision.
-However, what happens if you eventually see that you simply can’t reach a mutual agreement about having children?She wants children/he doesn't but can the relationship work?
+However, what happens if you eventually see that you can’t reach a mutual agreement about having children?
+The following suggestions may help you arrive at a mutually beneficial decision.

-If It’s an Immediate Plan
+If It’s An Immediate Plan

-If both partners want kids but not immediately, a couple may be able to make the relationship work.
-They may work to continue to build and strengthen the relationship, which may bring them closer and put them in a position to make kids a part of their future plans.
+If both partners want kids but not immediately, a couple may make the relationship work.
+They can continue to build and strengthen the relationship, which might bring them closer and put them in a position to make kids a part of their plans.
 If both parties are young, planning for kids in the future may not be a bad idea.